codescapade/haptics-ios-kha/README.md

 # Haptics iOS Kha

 Kha library for haptic feedback on iOS.
 Only works on iOS 10+ and iPhone 7 and up.
+On older versions of iOS and devices that don't support it the function calls are ignored.

 ## Installation
 Clone this repository into the Libraries folder of your Kha project and add the following line to your khafile.js: